skcheerla/AWS-Training/Virtual Private Cloud ( VPC)/NAT Gateways/README.md

 **Think of it like this:**

 **Your Home Network:** You likely have a Wi-Fi router at home.
 All your devices (laptops, phones, smart TVs) have private IP addresses within your home network.
 When your laptop connects to a website on the internet, the router performs NAT, translating your laptop's private IP to the router's single public IP address.
 When the website sends a response, the router translates the public IP back to your laptop's private IP.
 This allows your devices to access the internet without being directly exposed to it.

-**AWS VPC and NAT Gateway:** The concept is very similar in AWS.

-**VPC (Virtual Private Cloud):** Your isolated virtual network in AWS.

 **Public Subnet:** A subnet whose route table has a direct route to an **Internet Gateway (IGW)**.
 Instances here can have public IP addresses and be directly accessible from the internet (if security groups allow).